 B.E., Mechatronical Engineering, Beijing Institute of Technology, 2009–2013

-Dylan Ross is primarily interested in how brain, body, and environment interact to generate behaviour.
-His research applies tools from computational neuroscience and classical physics to explore how the minimal nervous system of the Drosophila larva may exploit biomechanics to produce locomotion.
+Jane Loveless is primarily interested in how brain, body, and environment interact to generate behaviour.
+Their research applies tools from computational neuroscience and classical physics to explore how the minimal nervous system of the Drosophila larva may exploit biomechanics to produce locomotion.

 BSc (Hons) Biomedical Sciences (Neuroscience), University of Edinburgh, 2009–2014